Voulk/QE/mistweaver-monk/playstyle.md

 ---
 title: "How to Play & Stats"
 image: /images/War-Within-Mistweaver.png
-description: "Learn how to play Mistweaver in the War Within.
+description: Learn how to play Mistweaver in the War Within.
 Updated for 11.1.
 ---

 import ReactPlayer from 'react-player'